-According to Regulation 224 of the NSW Road Rules, a driver must not use their horn unless it is necessary to warn a person, another vehicle or an animal of their position in the road, or unless it is part of a vehicle anti theft system or alcohol interlock device.
+Also under the NSW Road Rules, a driver must not use their horn unless it is necessary to warn a person, another vehicle or an animal of their position in the road, or unless it is part of a vehicle anti theft system or alcohol interlock device.

 Resting your elbow on the window ledge

 Having a limb protruding from a vehicle is a traffic offence in NSW and one that can leave you with a fine and the loss of three demerit points.